What Is Non-Owner Car Insurance?

 - Optional Add-ons: Depending on your state and insurer, you may be able to add uninsured/underinsured motorist (UM/UIM) coverage, medical payments (MedPay), or personal injury protection (PIP)

 Your policy limits should meet your state's minimum requirements at a minimum, though higher limits provide better financial protection.
 Common liability limits follow the 25/50/25 format, but experts recommend higher limits like 100/300/100.
-See our guide on choosing the right liability limits for more guidance.
+Several states updated their minimum liability requirements in 2025–2026 — California moved to 30/60/15, Virginia to 50/100/25, North Carolina to 50/100/50, Utah to 30/65/25 (all effective 2025), and both Hawaii and New Jersey raised their minimums effective January 2026.
+Always verify your state's current rules.
+See our guide on liability-only car insurance for more on choosing the right limits.

 What's NOT Covered